cmang/durdraw/readme.txt

               /_____|_____|__|__|_____|__|___\____|________| |  Durr....
               \_____________________________________________\|  v 0.2

+OVERVIEW:

-Durdraw is an ASCII drawing program that supports frame-based animation, to make ASCII animation work more like a traditional animation studio.
+Durdraw is an ASCII drawing program for Linux and MacOS X that supports frame-based animation to make ASCII animation work more like a traditional animation studio.

 It supports importing ascii files to frames, duplicating and deleting frames, flipping between frames, and frames-per-second control during playback.

-Files can be loaded and saved in ASCII (.asc, .txt) or in proprietary DUR animation formats.
+Files can be loaded and saved in ASCII (.asc, .txt) or in DUR animation format.

+REQUIREMENTS:

+* Python 2.5.2 or higher (not tested with older versions)
+* Ncurses
+* A terminal and font that supports Code Page 463 (US-Latin-1, Western ASCII, etc) is recommended for IBM-PC Extended ASCII.
+See PRO TIPS section below.

+USAGE:

 To open a .dur or .asc file from the command line, use: